ArduPilot/ardupilot_wiki/common/source/docs/common-oa-bendyruler.rst

 -------------

 -  :ref:`OA_TYPE <OA_TYPE>` = 1 (BendyRuler).
 You may need to refresh parameters after changing this to see the parameters below.
--  :ref:`OA_LOOKAHEAD <OA_LOOKAHEAD>` : the distance (in meters) ahead of the vehicle that should be probed.
+-  ``OA_LOOKAHEAD`` : the distance (in meters) ahead of the vehicle that should be probed.
 Obstacles further than this far away will be ignored.
 This should be long enough that the path around obstacles can be "seen" but not too long or the vehicle will be overly cautious and not enter areas with a lot of obstacles.
 5m is typical.
 -  :ref:`OA_MARGIN_MAX <OA_MARGIN_MAX>` : the distance (in meters) that the vehicle should stay away from obstacles.
 2m is a typical value.

 If using a lidar or proximity sensor the following "obstacle database" parameters are available: